 During his tenure, Barela was instrumental in leading the state's efforts to reform its tax structure by lowering the state's corporate income tax rate 22 percent to 5.9 percent and implementing a single sales factor to allow manufacturers to pay taxes on profits on goods sold only in New Mexico.
 He has been praised for his work to reduce the regulatory burden on job creators.
 He established the Office of Business Advocacy within the department to assist businesses navigate the state regulatory, licensing and permitting process.
 Nearly 2,000 jobs have been created or saved as a result of this initiative.

 He is a leader in efforts to reform New Mexico’s tax code and has helped bring investments like Union Pacific, TE Connectivity, Honeywell’s Bendix/King and Lowe’s Customer Contact Center, Canon Information Technology Systems, Google, Franco Whole Foods and international businesses like Turkish CN Wire and German business Certoplast to New Mexico.

-Through Barela’s leadership, New Mexico has moved from 38th to 1st in the country in terms of export growth and has been widely recognized for promoting New Mexico’s products and services abroad, including a 60 percent increase in exports to Mexico.
+Through Barela’s leadership, New Mexico moved from 38th to 1st in the country in terms of export growth and has been widely recognized for promoting New Mexico’s products and services abroad, which includes nearly doubling exports to Mexico.

-Since taking office, New Mexico’s unemployment rate has dropped 2 percentage points; New Mexico’s private-sector jobs have grown by 2.4 percent, international exports have doubled and the manufacturing, transportation and logistics industries have experienced an increase in growth.
+Since taking office, New Mexico’s unemployment rate has dropped 2 percentage points; New Mexico’s private-sector jobs have grown by 2.4 percent, international exports have hit record highs and the construction, transportation and logistics industries have experienced an increase in growth.